-COVID-19: MX Player, Prime Video, Zee5, Voot reduce streaming bitrates, Hotstar to wait and watch
+COVID-19: Netflix, Prime Video, Zee5 reduce streaming bitrates in India, Hotstar to wait and watch

 Streaming services’ comments

-MediaNama had reached out to Netflix, Hotstar, Zee5, Voot, Amazon Prime Video, YouTube, Sony LIV and ALT Balaji.
+MediaNama had reached out to Netflix, Hotstar, Zee5, Voot, Amazon Prime Video, YouTube, Sony LIV, Hoichoi and ALT Balaji.
 Here are the full comments we have received so far:

+Netflix VP of Content Delivery Ken Florance: “Given the crisis, we’ve developed a way to reduce Netflix’s traffic on telecommunications networks by 25% while also maintaining the quality of our service.
+So consumers should continue to get the quality that comes with their plan – whether it’s Ultra-High, High or Standard Definition.
+We believe that this will provide significant relief to congested networks and will be deploying it in India for the next 30 days”

 Amazon Prime Video spokesperson: We support the need for careful management of telecom services to ensure they can handle the increased internet demand with so many people now at home full-time due to COVID-19.
 Amazon Prime Video is working with local authorities, Mobile Service Providers and Internet Service Providers where needed to help mitigate any network congestion, including in India where we’ve already begun the effort to reduce streaming bitrates whilst maintaining a quality streaming experience for our customers.

-Note: Update (24 March): Netflix said that it will join other streaming services in India and reduce the bitrates of its videos to avoid congesting networks.
-This comes as the COVID-19 outbreak has led to telecom companies to put pressure on the government and streaming services to reduce this load on their networks.